Existence for Stable Rotating Star-Planet Systems: Existence of Constrained Minimizers of on

 Deducing the uniform boundedness in $L^\infty$ from that in $L^\frac{4}{3}$ can be accomplished in several ways.
 For instance, one may refer to the methods of Li in \cite[Proposition 1.4]{Li91}, as McCann mentioned in \cite[Section 6]{McC06}.
-Li’s method \cite{Li91} can be applied to obtain uniform boundedness in $L^\infty$ for $\gamma > \frac{4}{3}$ by choosing an appropriate test function, although it does not first verify whether Lagrange multiplier is negative — Li verified this after the $L^\infty$ bound was obtained in \cite{Li91}.
+Li’s method \cite{Li91} can be applied to obtain uniform boundedness in $L^\infty$ for $\gamma > \frac{4}{3}$ by choosing an appropriate test function, although it is not first verified that Lagrange multiplier is negative — Li verified this after the $L^\infty$ bound was obtained in \cite{Li91}.

 Here, we present an alternative approach, which is inspired by the method in \cite{AB71}.
 Both methods rely on the result that velocity $v^{2}(x)=\frac{J^{2} r^{2}(x-\bar{x}(\rho))}{I^{2}(\rho)}$ is sufficiently small.
 Under assumption $\gamma> \frac{3}{2}$, we first prove that Lagrange multipliers are negative, using the idea from \cite[Lemma 5]{AB71} and \cite[Proposition 2.5]{Li91}.